FAQs (Frequently Asked Questions)

 There are actually two different costs associated with enrollment in my studio:

-- Tuition (the cost of attending weekly lessons, and
+- Tuition (the cost of attending lessons), and

 - Student Home Materials (the cost of curriculum).